alexzaganelli/strapi-plugin-email-designer/README.md

 ## 💄 Usage

-1. Design your template with easy on the visual composer
+1. Design your template with easy on the visual composer.
+For variables use [lodash templating language](https://lodash.com/docs/4.17.15#template). **You can leave the text version blank to automatically generate a text version of your email from the HTML version.**

 2. Send email programmatically: